coder7475/my-blogs/deploy_nginx/Deploy_node_to_ubuntu.md

 sudo ufw enable
 ```

-First run some default policies with:
+First, run some default policies with:

 ```
 sudo ufw default deny incoming && sudo ufw allow outgoing
 ```

-Now since we change ssh port to `1234` allow it via firewall.
-Aside for them we will be using port 80 & port 443 for web serving via http & https so allow them too.
+Now, since we changed the SSH port to `1234`, allow it through the firewall.
+Aside from that, we will be using ports 80 and 443 for web serving via HTTP and HTTPS, so allow them too.

 ```
-sudo ufw allow 1234, 80, 443
+sudo ufw allow 1234,80,443
 ```

-To further improve brute force login via ssh use below command:
+To further improve brute force login via SSH, use the command below:

 ```
 sudo ufw limit 1234
 ```

-This would limit port 1234 to 6 connections in 30 seconds from a single IP.
-If you opened any port wrongly you can deny connection with:
+This will limit port 1234 to 6 connections in 30 seconds from a single IP.
+If you opened any port incorrectly, you can deny the connection with:

 ```
 sudo ufw deny <port_number>
 ```

-Now to see current status use:
+Now, to see the current status, use:

 ```
 sudo ufw status verbose